DisplaceTech/containers/docs/DEPENDENCY_MANAGEMENT.md

 - Use build args for configurable versions
 - Document version update process in container README
 - Test version compatibility before updates

+### 4. Dependabot Configuration
+- Add a new entry in `.github/dependabot.yml` for the new container directory
+- Use the specific path to the Dockerfile location
+- Include appropriate labels for the container type

 ## Monitoring and Alerts